 Keyword density is simply the ratio between the number of times a keyword is used in a piece of content and the total words of the content.
 For example, if the phrase “keyword density” is used five times in a 500-word blog post on the subject, the keyword density would be 1%.
 It’s an important metric for content optimization.

 It’s argued how important keyword density (and placement) is to the ranking and how much it helps the search engine algorithms understand what your content is about, but it’s always recommended to use your keywords as naturally as possible and focus on creating valuable content.

-Link building is the process of acquiring links to a website from other high-quality and thematically related websites.
-Acquiring does not mean buying but rather earning those links by creating such high-quality content that others genuinely want to link to it.
+Link building is the process of acquiring links to your website from other high-quality, thematically related websites.
+The best way to do this is by creating really great content that others will want to link to naturally.